stevari/citybikeapp/README.md

 Project structure (short):
 -Backend will be developed using the Express library
 -Frontend will be served as an React application
--Data will be stored and retrieved from a MongoDB database
+-Data will be stored and retrieved from a MongoDB database.
+Showing only a fraction of the data since I dont want to pay for this app's hosting.

 Project structure (long):